Transit Cooperative Research Program Overview

 PRODUCTS

 Primary emphasis is placed on disseminating TCRP results to the intended end-users of the research: transit agencies, service providers, and suppliers.
 APTA plays a key role in both conventional and innovative means of making research information available and makes maximum use of its committee structure.
-TCRP provides a series of research reports to transit operators, local agencies, FTA, and other interested parties; APTA arranges for workshops, training aids, field visits, and other activities to ensure that results are implemented by transit industry practitioners.
+TCRP provides a series of research reports to transit operators, local agencies, FTA, and other interested parties; APTA arranges for workshops, training aids, podcasts, case studies, and other activities to ensure that results are implemented by transit industry practitioners.

 In addition to research reports, the TCRP includes a synthesis series.
 Synthesis reports are compendiums of the best knowledge available on measures found to be successful in resolving specific problems.
 To develop these syntheses in a comprehensive manner and to ensure inclusion of significant knowledge, the Transportation Research Board analyzes available information assembled from numerous sources, including numerous transit agencies.
 Each synthesis is an immediately useful document that records practices in use at the time of its preparation.